agharbeia/ooni.org/content/support/glossary.md

 ### HTTP response

-Every time you visit a website, your browser (the client) sends a request ("HTTP request") through the HTTP protocol to the server that is hosting the website.
+A HTTP response is sent by the HTTP server in response to the HTTP request recieved from the client.

-In response to an HTTP request, a server will send an HTTP response, which includes HTTP response headers and optionally a response body, which in the case of a website will be the content of the page.
+The response includes HTTP response headers and, optionally, a response body, which could be the content of a webpage, or any other type of file, such as an image.

 ### HTTP status codes